 As the 1970s began, the AFT was the first union to pass a resolution against discrimination based on sexual orientation.
 In 1974, the Teamsters worked with the LGBTQ community members in San Francisco on a boycott against the anti-union Coors Brewing Co.
 Over the next few decades, support for LGBTQ rights in the labor movement continued to grow.
 The AFL-CIO passed a resolution that called for legislation to ban workplace discrimination based on sexual orientation.
 More and more unions started creating LGBTQ caucuses and opened up space for LGBTQ workers to be activists and open about their sexual orientation.

 While some unions took the lead, the labor movement was largely silent on issues related to LGBTQ rights and issues.
 This lead LGBTQ union activists to come together to form Pride At Work.
 The activists met in New York in 1994, the 25th anniversary of the Stonewall rebellion.
 Earlier efforts at organizing had led to groups such as the Lesbian and Gay Labor Alliance (in the San Francisco Bay Area), the Lesbian and Gay Labor Network (New York) and the Gay and Lesbian Labor Activists Network (New England).
-Efforts such of these would eventually be consolidated into a larger LGBTQ workers organization, Pride At Work.
+Efforts such as these would eventually be consolidated into a larger LGBTQ workers organization, Pride At Work.
 In 1997, the organization was officially recognized by AFL-CIO as a constituency group.

 Among Pride At Work's first campaigns were efforts to pressure Chrysler to ban anti-LGBTQ discrimination.
 Chrysler made the requested changes in 1999 and Ford and General Motors soon followed.
 Domestic partner benefits were gained a year later.
-Later, in 2005, [email protected] successfully convinced the AFL-CIO to support marriage equality.
+Later, in 2005, P@W successfully convinced the AFL-CIO to support marriage equality.
 In 2012, the AFL-CIO supported the legal case that led to the national legal recognition of same-sex marriage.

-Today, Pride At Work continues to educate the labor movement and wider culture about the importance of unions for LGBTQ workers and the value those workers provide employers. [email protected] also supports electoral candidates that support LGBTQ workers and helps LGBTQ working people run for political office.
+Today, Pride At Work continues to educate the labor movement and wider culture about the importance of unions for LGBTQ workers and the value those workers provide employers.
+Pride@Work also supports electoral candidates that support LGBTQ workers and helps LGBTQ working people run for political office.